Interview with William Hubert Allen

 MH: Just saw it as part of service.

-WA: I mean, we’re going on our first op so big deal.
+WA: I mean, that’s, oh well, we’re going on our first op so big deal.
 Big day.
 But when we got to our first, what we called our first operation with 102 with the new squadron leader, it was different, you see.
 Well, we did our first op over Germany.
-Come back ok.
+Come back okay.
 So, the next op one or two of us used to have a cigarette.
 So, we sat down and had a cigarette and we’d say, ‘Well, there’s ops tonight.
 Some are not coming back.
 But we are coming back.’
 That’s the way you looked at it.
 You were coming back.
 You gave your packet of cigarettes to the ground crew.
 The old sergeant there and say who looked after our aircraft, ‘Here’s the cigarettes.
 If we don’t come back smoke them.
 Think of us.’

 MH: So [pause] Now, I did some background reading in to Halifax Mark 3s.
 It’s not an aircraft that I’m very familiar or I wasn’t very familiar with but I am now.
 It quite surprised me I must admit that the wireless operator found themselves tucked beneath the pilot’s feet.
 How, how was that for you?
 Because they were above you.
 The flight engineer was above you.
-You had two other crew members technically behind you with the mid-upper and the tail gunner but there was yourself, the navigator and the bomb aimer all stuck in the front altogether.
+You had two other crew members technically behind you with the mid-upper and the tail gunner but there was yourself, the navigator and the bomb aimer all stuck in the front all together.
 How did you find that because of being bulky, bulky aircrew kit and all the rest of it?
 How did you find that?

 WA: We didn’t notice it because we thought this is, this is my cabin, here’s my wireless, that was it.
 You didn’t think about, well the skipper’s above us.
 The bomb aimer, as you say was sat at the second dickie until we were over the target and went up front to take the bomb aimer’s position.
 But the navigator was almost alongside of me.
 So, we didn’t bother.

-MH: I was quite surprised also to find out, Bill that at the point where you sat in the wireless operation desk etcetera and where the pilot was, the aircraft was in fact nine foot tall at that point.
+MH: I was quite surprised also to find out, Bill that at the point where you sat in the wireless operation desk et cetera and where the pilot was, the aircraft was in fact nine foot tall at that point.
 So that’s quite an expanse when you think about it.
 A nine foot tall, you know at the side of the fuselage as such.
 I was quite surprised by that.
 But it was all comfortable for you at that time.

 WA: Oh yes.
 Because from where the pilot was you went down steps.
 A couple of steps, and as you were going down the steps you hung your parachute because you each had a place to put your parachute.
 So you didn’t think about much about the cramp.
 You put your parachute on the clamp and got into your position.